steemit/whitepaper/whitepaper.md

 "Why don't you cover your bait bucket so the crabs won't escape?" he asked.

-"You don't understand.", the man replied, "If there is one crab in the bucket it would surely crawl out very quickly.
+"You don't understand," the fisherman replied, "If there is one crab in the bucket it would surely crawl out very quickly.
 However, when there are many crabs in the bucket, if one tries to crawl up the side, the others grab hold of it and pull it back down so that it will share the same fate as the rest of them."

 So it is with people.
 If one tries to do something different, get better grades, improve herself, escape her environment, or dream big dreams, other people will try to drag her back down to share their fate.

 Eliminating “abuse” is not possible and shouldn’t be the goal.
 Even those who are attempting to “abuse” the system are still doing work.
 Any compensation they get for their successful attempts at abuse or collusion is at least as valuable for the purpose of distributing the currency as the make-work system employed by traditional Bitcoin mining or the collusive mining done via mining pools.
 All that is necessary is to ensure that abuse isn’t so rampant that it undermines the incentive to do real work in support of the community and its currency.

-The goal of building a community currency is to get more “crabs in the bucket”.
+The goal of building a community currency is to get more “crabs in the bucket.”
 Going to extreme measures to eliminate all abuse is like attempting to put a lid on the bucket to prevent a few crabs from escaping and comes at the expense of making it harder to add new crabs to the bucket.
 It is sufficient to make the walls slippery and give the other crabs sufficient power to prevent others from escaping.

 ### Rate Limited Voting

 A major part of minimizing abuse is the rate-limiting of voting.
 Individual users can only read and evaluate so many work items per day.
 Any attempt to vote more frequently than this is a sign of automation and potential abuse.
-Through rate limiting, stakeholders who vote more frequently have each vote count for less than stakeholders who vote less frequently.
-Attempts to divide tokens among multiple accounts also divides influence and therefore does not result in a net increase in influence nor bypass the rate-limit imposed on voting.
+Through rate limiting, the votes of stakeholders who vote more frequently count for less than the votes of stakeholders who vote less frequently.
+Attempts to divide tokens among multiple accounts also divides influence and therefore does not result in a net increase in influence, nor does it bypass the rate limit imposed on voting.

 Users are allotted a fixed amount of voting power.
 Voting power is multiplied by a user’s vesting tokens to determine how much share in the reward pool should be allocated to a given work item.
-Every vote that is cast uses a percentage of remaining voting power.
+Every vote that is cast uses a percentage of their remaining voting power.
 Users can vote for more posts, but each vote will be worth less, and it will take longer to reach full voting power again.
 Voting power recharges at a fixed linear rate of 20% per day.

 ### Payout Distribution

 One of the primary goals of Steem’s reward system is to produce the best discussions on the internet.
-Each and every year 75% of the yearly inflation is distributed to users submitting, voting on, and discussing content.
-At the size of Bitcoin this could be several million dollars per day being given to the top contributors.
+Each year, 75% of the yearly inflation is distributed to users submitting, voting on, and discussing content.
+At the size of Bitcoin this could be several million dollars per day being distributed among the top contributors.

 The actual distribution will depend upon the voting patterns of users, but we suspect that the vast majority of the rewards will be distributed to the most popular content.

 Zipf’s Law[^fn7] is one of those empirical rules that characterize a surprising range of real-world phenomena remarkably well.
 It says that if we order some large collection by size or popularity, the second element in the collection will be about half the measure of the first one, the third one will be about one-third the measure of the first one, and so on.
-In general, the k th-ranked item will measure about 1/k of the first one.
+In general, the kth-ranked item will measure about 1/k of the first one.

 \begin{wrapfigure}{R}{0.48\textwidth}
   \begin{center}